wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 <a name="required_permissions"></a>

 <p>
-<span style="font-size: medium; font-weight: 800">Required Permissions for Limited Access</span></p>
+<span style="font-size: medium; font-weight: 800">Minimum Required Permissions for Limited Access</span></p>

-The required permissions depend on the integration and on the service you want to monitor, as shown in the following table:
+The required permissions for limited access, shown in the table below, are sufficient for monitoring your AWS services.
+You need to include the whole list of minimum required services and permissions as shown in the [example snippet](#example_snippet).

 <table>
 <thead>
 <tr><th width="20%">Integration</th><th width="45%">Description</th><th width="35%">Required Permissions</th></tr>